-Here is a math problem every Black parent should solve before signing up for another travel basketball tournament.
-There are approximately 3,600 professional roster spots across the four major North American sports leagues (NFL, NBA, MLB, NHL combined active rosters, 2023–2024 season).
-The NFL carries roughly 1,700 active roster players.
-The NBA holds approximately 450.
-MLB accounts for about 750.
-The NHL adds another 700 or so.
+Every Black parent should work through this math problem before signing up for another travel basketball tournament.
+The four major North American sports leagues hold roughly 3,600 professional roster spots in all (NFL, NBA, MLB, NHL combined active rosters, 2023–2024 season).
+The NFL accounts for roughly 1,700 of those active players, the NBA for about 450, MLB for around 750, and the NHL for another 700 or so.

-Add in the MLS, the WNBA, and the various minor leagues that pay a living wage, and you arrive at a generous ceiling of 5,000 jobs in professional sports that can support a family.
+Including the MLS, the WNBA, and the minor leagues that pay a living wage produces a generous ceiling of 5,000 jobs in professional sports that can support a family.

-Against those 5,000 jobs, approximately 1.6 million Black boys are playing organized youth sports with some aspiration of going pro.
-The acceptance rate at Harvard is 3.2% (Harvard Office of Admissions, 2023).
-The odds of a youth athlete reaching any professional league are roughly 0.25% — one in four hundred (estimated from NCAA and league roster data, 2024).
+Set against those 5,000 jobs, approximately 1.6 million Black boys play organized youth sports while aspiring to go pro.
+Harvard’s acceptance rate stands at 3.2% (Harvard Office of Admissions, 2023).
+Reaching any professional league carries odds of roughly 0.25% — one in four hundred for a youth athlete (estimated from NCAA and league roster data, 2024).

 And yet, in barbershops and living rooms across America, the Harvard application is treated as a fantasy while the pro sports dream is treated as a plan.